Bengrezza/MidtermProject/README.md

 * Register as a user or photographer
 * Login if already a user or photographer
 * Search photographers logged-in or not logged-in
+* View photographer reviews

 A logged in user can:
 * Update their profile
 * Deactivate their profile
 * Search for photographers

-Demo User Account:
-* Username:
-* Password:

 A logged in photographer can:
 * Update their profile
-* Add/Remove gallaries/images
+* Add/Remove gallery/image
 * Deactivate their profile
+* View open/closed contracts
+* View current/previous contracts

 Demo Photographer Accout:
-* Username:
+* Username: strider
-* Password:
+* Password: ranger

 ### Technologies Used: